 Hassan travels south to Dar es Salaam to work with our master tailor, Abdallah, on our latest ankara styles.
 Abdallah taught Hassan how to sew when they both lived in Arusha together and they are very supportive of one another.

 The animals and birds that live in these wonderful national parks are also inspiration for many kitenge (ankara or African wax print) and kanga fabric designs.
 You may have spotted some on the fabrics of our unique African print clothing.

-For example, the Guinea Fowl pattern is commonly found in kanga designs and animals including giraffes, zebras, ostrich and smaller birds such as roosters can also be found in some kitenge designs.
+For example, the Guinea Fowl pattern is commonly found in kanga designs and animals including giraffes, zebras, ostrich and smaller birds such as chickens can also be found in some kitenge designs.

 An original kitenge print with birds featured in the design